 110. Inclement Weather/Emergency Closing

 The Marshall-Lyon County Library is committed to providing the highest level of customer service at all times and every effort is made to maintain regular hours for the public.
-However, we recognize that, on occasion, inclement weather or other conditions may require that the library be closed during regularly scheduled hours.
-The primary factor of any decision regarding library closure will be made with the safety of staff and library patrons in mind.
+However, we recognize that, on occasion, inclement weather or other conditions may require that the Library be closed during regularly scheduled hours.
+The primary factor of any decision regarding Library closure will be made with the safety of staff and customers in mind.